Luciano-project/dio-packages_modules/README.md

 # package_name

 Description.
-The package package_name is used to:
+The package shopping-list is used to:

 	- Processing:
 		- Histogram matching